Numerator/denominator indicators

 Indicator Type Numerator/Denominator

-Numerator Number of female participants in my training
+Numerator Number of women participating in my training

 Denominator Total number of participants

-In the Data Entry, when entering actual values for the indicator, the user would need to enter the Numerator (in the example: 88 female participants) and the Denominator (110 overall participants)
+In Data Entry, when entering the actual values for the indicator, the user must enter the Numerator (in the example: 88 women participants) and the Denominator (110 overall participants)

 The system calculated the percentage automatically from the values entered.
-In this case we have met the target (80% participants are women).
+In this case, we reached our target (80% of participants are women).

 Disaggregation

-The system assumes each disaggregated ratio to represent distinct but related populations.
+The system assumes that each disaggregated ratio represents distinct but related populations.

 Example

-The organization is conducting a training and wants to track the ratio of women and men trained in a population of beneficiaries.
+The organization organizes a training course and wishes to track the proportion of women and men trained in a population of beneficiaries.

 Indicator Type Numerator/Denominator

-Denominator Total participants of specified gender in the beneficiary population
+Denominator Total participants of the gender specified in the beneficiary population

-Once Desegregation option is selected, 3 options would appear as follows:
+Once Desegregation has been selected, three options appear as follows:

 The different options are explained below.

-Calculations based on numerator/denominator on a disaggregated indicator
+Calculations based on the numerator/denominator of a disaggregated indicator

 1